The Greatest (2009 film): Production

 Feste received the help of Creative Artists Agency (CAA) director Richard Lovett, for whom she had been working as an assistant in the past.
 The CAA sent Pierce Brosnan's producing partner, Beau St. Clair, the script and she convinced him to read it.
 Shortly after, Susan Sarandon joined the film, convinced by Brosnan.
 Feste met with a lot of actresses for Carey Mulligan's role but ultimately Mulligan stood out.
 It was Feste's directorial debut.
 To gain the confidence of investors and producers, she made a scrapbook which contained her ideas on tone, camera movement, color, space and lines.

 Principal photography took place in Rockland County, New York.
 The film was shot in 35 mm format.

 Reception

 The film screened at the 2009 Sundance Film Festival.
 Another film starring Mulligan, the Oscar-nominated An Education, also screened at the festival.
-The film ranking website Rotten Tomatoes reported that 53% of critics had given the film positive reviews, based upon a sample of 58.
+Review aggregator Rotten Tomatoes reported that 55% of critics had given the film a positive review, based on 58 reviews with an average rating of 5.5/10.
+The website’s critics consensus reads, "It's burdened by a predictable, overly melodramatic story, but The Greatest benefits from strong performances by its talented cast."
+On Metacritic, which uses a weighted average, the film holds a score of 45/100 based on 17 critics, indicating "mixed or average" reviews.